kervcode/DevNotes/ReactBasics.md

 - State is a regular JavaScript object with properties that defibe the peice of data that is changed.

 - State is only available to class component

+## Type of State

+  - Application State : data available to the entire application

+  - Component State : State that is specific to a component and not shared outside of the component.